vishalcloudyuga/dcos-website/src/blog/dcos_on_suse.md

 In the end we have two fully usable clusters with DC/OS running on top of SLES 12SP1.
 And there are few more installations planned.
 So, we are very happy.

-Our plan is to continue working with DC/OS community in order to fix the problems and test all the fixes and we can not wait to see where DCOS will go in the future.
+Our plan is to continue working with DC/OS community in order to fix the problems and test all the fixes and we can not wait to see where DC/OS will go in the future.

-**
-DISCLAIMER: The opinions expressed in text are solely those of the authors and not necessarily those of Huawei.
-Huawei does not guarantee the accuracy or reliability of the information provided herein.
+**DISCLAIMER: The opinions expressed in text are solely those of the authors and not necessarily those of Huawei.
+Huawei does not guarantee the accuracy or reliability of the information provided herein.**
-**